What Is Authorisation? Definition & Comparison with Access Control

 People gain access by following a series of predictable steps.

-• Authentication.
-Organizations can manage authentication in a variety of ways.
+- Authentication.
+Organisations can manage authentication in a variety of ways.
 They can require a name/password combination to allow the system to verify a person's identity.
 Almost half of all companies add to this process with two-factor authentication steps, such as tapping in a one-time code sent to a cell phone.
 A simple step like this cuts down on fraud.

-Most people have used authorization processes before, even if they didn't know it.
-Major systems use authorization, including:
+Most people have used authorisation processes before, even if they didn't know it.
+Major systems use authorisation, including:

-• Windows.
-Windows requires you to set up at least one authorized user, and a password protects your access.
+- Windows.
+Windows requires you to set up at least one authorised user, and a password protects your access.

-• iTunes.
-You must authorize your computer to purchase items within the store.
+- iTunes.
+You must authorise your computer to purchase items within the store.

-• Your employer.
-Again, almost every corporate computer system out there requires users to log in and move through authorization before accessing files.
+- Your employer.
+Again, almost every corporate computer system out there requires users to log in and move through authorisation before accessing files.

 Computers are fast by design, and it often takes just seconds to complete this complex process.
 You may never know it's happening.

-If authorization involves defining a policy, access control puts the policies to work.
+If authorisation involves defining a policy, access control puts the policies to work.
 These two terms aren't interchangeable.
 But they do work hand in hand.

 Knowledge Is Power